Council's role in emergency management

 The priority in an emergency is to provide timely support to the affected community and to ensure the social and economic impact is minimised.
-We have prepared a Municipal Emergency Management Plan(PDF, 1MB) in accordance with the requirements of the Emergency Management Act 1986.
+We have prepared a Municipal Emergency Management Plan(DOCX, 4MB) in accordance with the requirements of the Emergency Management Act 1986.

 Community Action Plans Project

 Latrobe City Council is working with each of its small town communities to implement a Local Emergency Action Plan (LEAP).

 These plans are developed by the community for the community and are based on local knowledge about people, history, potential risks, vulnerability, infrastructure and services.